Ajna Joy Ch'iu Lichau (American, b. 1975, Volcano, Hawai'i)

 Bio

-Ajna currently practices mainly in the forms of works on paper, photography and installation.
+Ajna currently lives and works in Hawai'i and practices mainly in the forms of works on paper, photography and installation.
 She is from a family of artists whose life began in Volcano, Hawaiʻi, 1975 and from the age of five was raised in New Mexico and then from fourteen in Oregon.
 She holds an MFA from San Francisco Art Institute and a BFA from Parsons School of Design, New York.
 Her projects and collaborations have been shown nationally and internationally for example: SOMArts, WorkSound, Mark Wolfe Contemporary Art, Spur Projects, San Jose Museum of Art, and 9th Havana Biennial.

 SELECTED EXHIBITIONS